osdnk/react-native-slack-bottom-sheet/README.md

  | visible                      | true     | 💁           | A flag for hiding or showing modal.
 Basically works in the same way like mounting and unmounting.

 ## RN Screens
-It does not work with modals from RN Screens by default.
-If your app's using RN Screens either unmount all bottom sheets before pushing any modals or wrap bottom sheet in `withScreensWrapper` HOC.
+It does not work with modals from RN Screens.
+If your app's using RN Screens unmount all bottom sheets before pushing any modals.

 ## Installation
 1. Change `platform :ios, '9.0'` to `platform :ios, '10.0'` in Podfile